JaRafCaPer/ecommerceApp/README.md

 - **Checkout Process:** Users can securely complete the checkout process using different payment methods.
 - **Order History:** Users can view their order history and check the status of current orders.
 - **Profile Management:** Users can manage their profile, update personal information, and change passwords.
+- **Device feature: Camera for taking profile pictures.
+- **Session persistence: Using SQLite for local persistence.

 ## Installation and Setup